ArbenKqiku/arbenkqiku.github.io/_posts/2025-09-29-path-analysis-in-r.md

 ## Are some landing pages “dead ends”?

 To understand what landing pages are dead ends, we must extract the average node length by landing page.
-Also, it is important to weight the node lenght by session count.
+Also, it is important to weight the node length by session count.

 ```R
 paths_enriched %>%